Steven Wilson: Blackfield

 On 13 May 2019, Geffen uploaded a picture to his official Instagram account, revealing that both musicians are currently working on their sixth record.

 Storm Corrosion

 In March 2010, Wilson and Mikael Åkerfeldt, the front man of Opeth, decided to work on a new project as a collaboration under the name of Storm Corrosion.
 The self-titled album was released in May 2012 on Roadrunner Records.
-It has been described as being "the final part in the odd trilogy of records completed by (Opeth's) Heritage and Steven Wilson's second solo album Grace for Drowning."
+It has been described as "the final part in the odd trilogy of records completed by (Opeth's) Heritage and Steven Wilson's second solo album Grace for Drowning."
 They did not tour or play any live shows in support of the album, and while the two have expressed interest in working together again, nothing definite has emerged from this.

 Performance style

 For live shows, Wilson plays barefoot, a habit that goes back to his early childhood.
 He said, "I always had a problem wearing shoes and I've always gone around with bare feet."
 He said that another factor in performing barefoot is the advantage it gives in operating his diverse guitar pedals.
 He has injured his feet as a result: in one of his early shows, he ended up with a syringe inserted in his foot and had to get a tetanus vaccine.
 He said, "I've stepped on nails, screws, drawing pins, stubbed my toe, I've come off stage with blood just coming out ...
 I mean, I've had it all mate, but to be honest, nothing's going to stop me."
 He later started using a carpet, which reduced the frequency of such incidents.